Shannonie/Restful-API-Uploader/README.md

 # RestfulAPI

-- An application to upload JSON-formatted inference results of AI models to SPC (Statistical Process Control)
+- An application implemented with the C++ REST SDK utilizes the HTTP protocol for efficient data transfer to upload JSON-formatted inference results from AI models to Statistical Process Control (SPC)
+- Techniques:
+  - JSON Serialization
-- Implemented with C++ REST SDK leveraging HTTP protocol
+  - HTTP Protoco
+  - RESTful API Design

 # Cmake build
 - Clone Submodule to :